leoGalani/sherlock/README.md

 > virtualenv (virtualenvwrapper* optional) -> http://docs.python-guide.org/en/latest/dev/virtualenvs/

+if you are using linux, you may run into some troubles to install bcrpyt

+> sudo apt-get install build-essential libssl-dev libffi-dev python-dev

+If you are on mac, use brew to install using brew

+> brew install bcrypt

-After creating your virtual enviroment, please install all the requirements
+After creating your virtual enviroment, please install all the requirements:

 > pip install -r requirements.txt

 For testing purpose, this is all you need!

 # Running Sherlock